daq-tools/kotori/doc/source/setup/docker.rst

     Please note that this Docker Compose configuration is primarily suited for evaluation and development purposes.
-As it either disables authentication or uses insecure authentication credentials for Mosquitto, InfluxDB, and Grafana, it is not prepared for production setups.
+As it either disables authentication or uses insecure authentication credentials for Mosquitto, CrateDB, InfluxDB, and Grafana, it is not prepared for production setups.